China's third-ranked leader Li Zhanshu calls on PM Deuba; holds talks with Oli, Prachanda | Politics

 - Nepal

-China's top legislator and third-ranked leader in the country's political hierarchy Li Zhanshu on Tuesday held talks with Prime Minister Sher Bahadur Deuba and other top political leaders of Nepal during which they discussed matters of mutual interests.
+China's top legislator and third-ranked leader in the country's political hierarchy Li Zhanshu on Tuesday held wide-ranging talks with Prime Minister Sher Bahadur Deuba and other top political leaders of Nepal during which they discussed matters of mutual interests including bilateral trade, investment and connectivity.

-Li, Chairman of the Standing Committee of the National People's Congress - China's parliament, called on Prime Minister Deuba, who is also the chief of the Nepali Congress, at the Office of the Prime Minister on Tuesday evening, officials said.
+Li, Chairman of the Standing Committee of the National People's Congress - China's parliament, called on Prime Minister Deuba, who is also the chief of the Nepali Congress, at the Office of the Prime Minister on Tuesday evening.

+During the meeting, the two leaders discussed wide-ranging matters of mutual interest, including bilateral trade, investment, connectivity, return of Nepalese students to China, resumption of passenger flights, and reopening of border ports, among others, according to a press release issued by the Ministry of Foreign Affairs. ''The Chinese side appreciated Nepal for its stand on One-China policy and its commitment not to allow the Nepali territory to be used against the core interests of China,'' the release said.

+Prime Minister Deuba appreciated China for its continued support to Nepal's development endeavours over the years. ''Li assured the Prime Minister that China will reopen the border ports shortly after controlling Covid-19 cases in Tibet while facilitating the passage of containers carrying goods and supplies for upcoming festivities in Nepal,'' the release said.

+''The Chinese delegation informed (us) that it will step up efforts to implement Chinese-assisted projects in Nepal.
+In response to Nepal's request, the Chinese side agreed to take proactive efforts to support Nepal’s smooth and sustainable graduation from the LDC status,” it added.

-Li, who arrived in Nepal on a three-day visit on Monday at the invitation of Speaker Agni Prasad Sapkota, also met Foreign Minister Narayan Khadka and the two leaders discussed matters of mutual interests, according to Ministry of Foreign Affairs.
+Li, who arrived in Nepal on a three-day visit on Monday at the invitation of Speaker Agni Prasad Sapkota, also met Foreign Minister Narayan Khadka and the two leaders discussed matters of mutual interests, according to the Foreign Ministry.

+Earlier, Li held meetings with National Assembly Chairperson Ganesh Prasad Timilsina and discussed various matters of Nepal-China relations including the inter-parliamentary exchanges and cooperation.

 Li held talks with CPN-UML chairman Oli at the Federal Parliament building here and during the meeting the two leaders discussed various issues of mutual interest, according to party sources.